mem0ai/chrome-extension/README.md

 2. Open Google Chrome and navigate to `chrome://extensions`.
 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory containing the extension files.
-5. The Claude Memory extension should now appear in your Chrome toolbar.
+5. The Mem0 Chrome Extension extension should now appear in your Chrome toolbar.

 ## Usage

-1. Click on the Claude Memory icon in your Chrome toolbar to open the popup.
+1. Click on the Mem0 Chrome Extension icon in your Chrome toolbar to open the popup.
 2. Enter your Mem0 API key and user ID in the settings.
 3. During conversations with Claude, click the "Mem0" button to retrieve relevant memories and use them in your conversations.
 This also tries to deduce new memories from your conversation.
 4. Your memories will be displayed, allowing you to reference them in your conversations.